duyet/blog/content/posts/2014/2014-06-11-10-secrets-you-should-have-learned-with.md

 Few students are 100% prepared for their first real job.
 And a computer science degree is lot more than a vocational degree solely designed to prepare students for a job writing banking apps.
 But I’m still continually surprised to see how many recent graduates—and even some experienced programmers—who still edit their code in Notepad or Pico and don’t know how to use version control.

-If you don’t want to be “that person” – or don’t want to be that person anymore — take the time to learn these 10 basic skills and you won’t need hand-holding to get the real work done:
+If you don’t want to be "that person" – or don’t want to be that person anymore — take the time to learn these 10 basic skills and you won’t need hand-holding to get the real work done:

 ![](https://4.bp.blogspot.com/--7etYcfMsrk/U5hgSH12GUI/AAAAAAAAGso/9WpH-R4jsFg/s1600/shutterstock_150587633_techschool.jpg)